imadsbitri/Zepto-Inventory-SQL-data-analysis-project/README.md

 # 🛒 Zepto E-commerce SQL  Project

-This is a hands-on, real-world SQL project simulating the workflow of a data analyst in an **e-commerce/retail environment**, based on Zepto’s product inventory dataset — one of India’s fastest-growing quick-commerce platforms.
-It demonstrates **data modeling, cleaning, exploration, and business-driven analysis** using SQL, and is designed to showcase practical skills for recruiters and hiring managers.
+This is a hands-on, real-world SQL project in an **e-commerce/retail environment**, based on Zepto’s product inventory dataset — one of India’s fastest-growing quick-commerce platforms.
+It demonstrates **data modeling, cleaning, exploration, and business-driven analysis** using SQL.

 ---